-Type CC: Flow controlled at the contraction: (α =.1 so F_o =0.4) Here the larger value of α causes the excursions of the S-shaped curves to decrease.
+Type CC: Flow controlled at the contraction: (α =0.1 so F_o =0.4) Here the larger value of α causes the excursions of the S-shaped curves to decrease.
 If one proceeds as in the first case, tracing along the curve that passes through the origin, the lower extreme of this curve is reached before the maximum step amplitude is encountered.
 Since it is impossible to continue along the same curve, we must assume that the upstream condition is no longer valid.
-Proceeding as in earlier examples of this type, we find the new value of Y{∞} by demanding that the flow be critical at the crest (Y_h =.35) of the step.
-The appropriate solution curve has an extrema at this value and is shown as a thick segment in Figure 2c.
+Proceeding as in earlier examples of this type, we find the new value of Y{∞} by demanding that the flow be critical at the crest (Y_h =0.35) of the step.
+The appropriate solution curve has an extremum at this value.
 The full solution is then constructed by tracing that curve along its subcritical branch upstream and along the supercritical branch downstream (vice versa would lead to an unstable flow).
 This trace is shown in Frame c and the corresponding solution in Frame d.
 The new value of Y{∞} for this solution is >1/2, meaning that the upstream position lies on the deeper side of the step.

-Type AC: Approach control with supercritical leap: (α =.15, so F_o =0.6) If α is further increased the topography of the solution plane can change to the point where a contraction controlled solution is no longer viable (see Frame 2e).
+Type AC: Approach control with supercritical leap: (α =0.15, so F{α} =0.6) If α is further increased the topography of the solution plane can change to the point where a contraction controlled solution is no longer viable (see Frame 6.2.2e).
 One begins as in the previous example by assuming the flow is critical where Y_h reaches it minimum value, in this case 0.35.
-The presumptive solution lies along the contour that achieves a minimum in Y_h at this value, and this is indicated by a dashed line in Figure 2e.
+The presumptive solution lies along the contour that achieves a minimum in Y{h} at this value, and this is indicated by a dashed line in Figure 6.2.2e.
 However, trouble arises when one attempts to trace the subcritical branch of this curve upstream.
-A maximum in Y_h is encountered before the upstream value $(Y_h=0.5)$ is reached.
+A maximum in $Y{\rm h}$ is encountered before the upstream value ($Y{\rm h}$ =0.5) is reached.
 The solution cannot be continued beyond this point.
 Direct solution of the initial value problem for this case suggests a new type of steady solution in which the upstream flow itself is critical (akin to 'approach control' of two-layer flow, as discussed in Chapter 5.)
-The corresponding solution contour has an maxima at Y_h =0.5.
+The corresponding solution contour has a maximum at $Y{h}=0.5$.
 If one proceeds downstream, a decision must be made as to which branch of the curve to follow.
-Selection of the subcritical branch would give rise to an unstable situation in which disturbances generated downstream would propagate upstream, only to encounter and approaching critical flow.
+Selection of the subcritical branch would give rise to an unstable situation in which disturbances generated downstream would propagate upstream, only to encounter an approaching critical flow.
 The same accumulation of disturbance energy that marks a supercritical-to-subcritical transition would be in play.
-Selection of the supercritical branch avoids this difficulty and we therefore trace along this branch as the crest of the topography is passed.
-This trace is indicated by arrows along the solid line in Figure 6.2.3e.
-However, continuing downstream would require retracing the supercritical branch of the curve back to the extrema, so that the downstream flow would also be critical and the instability mentioned above would come into play.
+Selection of the supercritical branch avoids this difficulty and we therefore trace along this branch as the narrowest point of the shelf is passed.
+This trace is indicated by arrows along the solid line in Figure 6.2.2e.
+However, continuing downstream would require retracing the supercritical branch of the curve back to the extremum, so that the downstream flow would also be critical and the instability mentioned above would come into play.
 In fact, direct simulations show that the solution jumps to the other supercritical branch of the S-shaped curve, as suggested in the figure.
-This jump is called a supercritical leap and the corresponding solution is shown in Figure 6.2.3f.
-There is a range of possible Y_h values at which the leap can occur and the true value can ascertained using by jump conditions, to be discussed later.
+This jump is called a supercritical leap and the corresponding solution is shown in Figure 6.2.2f.
+There is a range of possible Y_h values at which the leap can occur and the true value can be ascertained using jump conditions (see Johnson and Clarke, 1999).